aliyun/aliyun-log-cpp-sdk/README.md

 - msvc on windows
 # Dependency

-- protobuf: require version 2.4.1 ,
+- protobuf: require version 2.4.1.

-          install protoc on your machine or use lib/libprotobuf_static.a
+install `protoc` on your machine or use `lib/libprotobuf_static.a`.
+You can download pre-compiled binary from [protobuf release page](https://github.com/protocolbuffers/protobuf/releases).
+The version of protobuf and protoc should be matched.

 - curl